 Mount Mary University complies with all aspects of the Americans with Disabilities Act and state disability laws.
 The University, therefore, will provide reasonable accommodations to qualified applicants, employees, and students with known documented disabilities, unless the accommodations would cause undue hardship to Mount Mary University.
-We comply with ADA for employees and Section 504 of the Rehabilitation Act for Students.
+Mount Mary University complies with ADA for employees and Section 504 of the Rehabilitation Act for Students.
 Detailed information can be found in the Student Handbook.